-Jun blinked a few times, then grinned.
-TK just chuckled awkwardly and went for his shoes.
+Jun blinked twice, then grinned.
+TK chuckled awkwardly and went for his shoes.

-What had been an ordinary city street the day before was now a sad line of blackened geometric skeletons flanked by rubble, construction crews and police officers, censored to the public by rivers of yellow tape.
-Davis finally let his angry huffs escape; getting his D3 had just become way more annoying.
+What had been an ordinary city street the day before had become a sad line of blackened geometric skeletons flanked by rubble, construction crews and police officers, censored to the public by rivers of yellow tape.
+Davis let his angry huffs escape; getting his D3 had just become way more annoying.
 Why did cops block things off after everything was over?!

 He looked left and right for any watching police, then slipped under the tape and started to retrace his steps.
 The flower shop was that really burned building, he thought, and Imperialdramon had fallen over there, and he had yelled at Yolei there, so…

 As he stepped behind a wrecked car, a rough hand grabbed his shoulder and made him shout in alarm.
 "Hey!" a gruff old police officer snapped, "what're you doing?
 Didn't you see the tape?!"